-William was the son of Richard Parker who was born in Cumberland in 1811.
+William (1849-1928) was born in Geelong, the son of Richard and Mary Parker both born in Cumberland, England.
 Richard arrived in Victoria during 1839 and established a general store in Elizabeth Street, Melbourne with a Mr Boadle.
 The partnership dissolved when Boadle left Melbourne.
 Parker then moved to Collins Street and continued his business until selling out to his brother-in-law Germain Nicholson in 1844.
 Subsequently, Richard moved to Geelong and established an ironmongery (hardware) store at 54 Moorabool Street.
 He was very successful, and opened stores in Clunes, Back Creek (Talbot), Firey Creek and Ararat.
 Richard was the brother of Mrs. Alice Jackson, first licensee of the Anglesea Hotel.
 His Anglesea holiday house “Marguerite,” just below McMillan’s “Blink Bonnie,” was constructed in 1887 and destroyed by the 1919 fire.
 During that period it was used as a letting investment.
 It was Richard’s son William who purchased a holiday property in Torquay.

 In the 1840s there was a small change crisis in the Colony of New South Wales.
 It was perhaps most severely felt in the Port Phillip District, at that time still part of the Colony.
 Australian colonial governments were not keen to take responsibility for providing coins.
 Coins were made in England and the British government could make a penny for less than a penny.
 The Colonial government could only buy one for a penny, then pay the cost of shipping and, once the coins were worn out, they would be responsible for replacing them.
 The retail trade already had a solution with the issue of copper tokens.